re-doubt/ton-etl/datalake/README.md

 * address - address of the asset owner
 * asset - asset type, ``TON`` for native TON or jetton address for Jetton balance
 * amount - balance amount
+* mintless_claimed - boolean flag if the mintless jetton was claimed (only for mintless jetton wallets)
 * timestamp - timestamp of the balance update
 * lt - logical time of the balance update